yeaminr/auto-deploy-scheduler/README.md

 Even though deployment is becoming more automated, the expectation for the deployer is to ensure environments get the latest release on a regular schedule, and that potential deployment issues are addressed accordingly when needed.
 It's important to consider timezone differences and downtime when scheduling deployments for on-prem environments.

 To help deployers work with auto deployment, notifications, health checks, and logging were introduced.
-It's important to use them to guarantee a smooth deployment process.
+It's essential to use them to guarantee a smooth deployment process.

 ## Auto deployment notifications
 Check slack channel `#deployment` with the following messages to understand what is happening with auto deployment: